Incoming webhooks

-Incoming Webhooks is a simple way to post messages from apps into Slack.
-Creating an Incoming Webhook gives you a unique URL to which you send a JSON payload with the message and some options.
+Incoming webhooks are a straightforward way to post messages from apps into Slack.
+Creating an incoming webhook gives you a unique URL to which you send a JSON payload with the message and some options.

-To enable this feature, visit the Slack App configuration page, choose the app you're working on, go to Features > Incoming Webhooks on the left pane, and then turn on Activate Incoming Webhooks.
+To enable this feature, visit the Slack app settings page, choose the app you're working on, go to Features > Incoming Webhooks on the left pane, and then turn on Activate Incoming Webhooks.

-Here is a curl command example demonstrating how to send a message via an Incoming Webhooks URL.
+Here is a curl command example demonstrating how to send a message via an incoming webhook URL.

 curl -X POST \